The Foundation strengthens its support for the Laiterie du Berger

 * La Laiterie du Berger and Babyloan are partners of the Grameen Crédit Agricole Foundation

-Source : La Croix
+Source : The Cross

 © Philippe Lissac

-The Grameen Crédit Agricole Foundation granted a new loan equivalent to € 1.9 million to the Cambodian microfinance institution LOLC Cambodia, over a three-year period.
+The Grameen Crédit Agricole Foundation has granted a new three-year loan of €1.9 million to the Cambodian microfinance institution LOLC Cambodia.
 This loan is the fifth granted by the Foundation to this institution (formerly TPC), a partner since 2010.

 ___________________________________________________________

-Created in 2008, under the joint impetus of the directors of Crédit Agricole S.A. and Professor Yunus, winner of the 2006 Nobel Peace Prize and founder of the Grameen Bank, the Grameen Crédit Agricole SA Foundation is a multi-business operator that contributes to the fight against poverty through financial inclusion and entrepreneurship with a social impact.
+Created in 2008, under the joint leadership of Crédit Agricole SA's management and Professor Yunus, 2006 Nobel Peace Prize winner and founder of Grameen Bank, the Grameen Crédit Agricole SA Foundation is a multi-sector operator that contributes to the fight against poverty through financial inclusion and social impact entrepreneurship.
 As an investor, lender, technical assistance coordinator and fund advisor, the Foundation supports microfinance institutions and social enterprises in nearly 40 countries.

-The Foundation grants a new loan to the MFI Komida
+The Foundation grants a new loan to the Komida MFI

 © Didier Gentilhomme

-The Grameen Crédit Agricole Foundation has granted a new loan in local currency equivalent to € 2.1 million to the Indonesian microfinance institution Komida, over a three-year period.
+The Grameen Crédit Agricole Foundation has just granted a new loan to the Indonesian microfinance institution Komida, amounting to 2.1 million eruos over a period of three years.
 This loan is the fourth granted by the Foundation to Komida, a partner since 2011.

-With this new investment, the Foundation’s commitments to Komida as of end of December 2017 amount to € 3 million that is 68% of the commitments of the Foundation in Indonesia, where it currently has three partners.
-Komida is a microfinance institution that began offering microloans in 2005 to communities affected by the tsunami in Banda Aceh.
-The institution exclusively targets women following the Grameen Bank model.
+With this new investment, the Foundation's commitments to Komida as of the end of December 2017 totaled €3 million, representing €681 million of the Foundation's commitments in Indonesia, where it currently has three partners.
+Komida is a microfinance NGO that began offering microcredit in 2005 to the tsunami-affected population in Banda Aceh province.
+The institution targets women exclusively, following the Grameen Bank model.

 ___________________________________________________________

-Created in 2008, under the joint impetus of the directors of Crédit Agricole S.A. and Professor Yunus, winner of the 2006 Nobel Peace Prize and founder of the Grameen Bank, the Grameen Crédit Agricole SA Foundation is a multi-business operator that contributes to the fight against poverty through financial inclusion and entrepreneurship with a social impact.
+Created in 2008, under the joint leadership of Crédit Agricole SA's management and Professor Yunus, 2006 Nobel Peace Prize winner and founder of Grameen Bank, the Grameen Crédit Agricole SA Foundation is a multi-sector operator that contributes to the fight against poverty through financial inclusion and social impact entrepreneurship.
 As an investor, lender, technical assistance coordinator and fund advisor, the Foundation supports microfinance institutions and social enterprises in nearly 40 countries.

 ©Philippe Lissac / Godong

-The Grameen Crédit Agricole Foundation has granted a first loan in Indonesian rupiah for a total amount equivalent to € 840,000 over a three-year period, to the microfinance institution KSP TLM.
+The Grameen Crédit Agricole Foundation has granted an initial loan in Indonesian rupiah equivalent to 840,000 euros, over a period of three years, to the microfinance institution KSP TLM.

 ___________________________________________________________

-Created in 2008, under the joint impetus of the directors of Crédit Agricole S.A. and Professor Yunus, winner of the 2006 Nobel Peace Prize and founder of the Grameen Bank, the Grameen Crédit Agricole SA Foundation is a multi-business operator that contributes to the fight against poverty through financial inclusion and entrepreneurship with a social impact.
+Created in 2008, under the joint leadership of Crédit Agricole SA's management and Professor Yunus, 2006 Nobel Peace Prize winner and founder of Grameen Bank, the Grameen Crédit Agricole SA Foundation is a multi-sector operator that contributes to the fight against poverty through financial inclusion and social impact entrepreneurship.
 As an investor, lender, technical assistance coordinator and fund advisor, the Foundation supports microfinance institutions and social enterprises in nearly 40 countries.